Organizing various replications in MySQL 8.0

 It is mainly used to distribute the reference load.

-It is also common to group slaves under a load balancer virtual VIP, creating slaves without user references for backup purposes.
+It is common to group slaves under a virtual VIP on a load balancer, creating slaves without user references for backup purposes.

 Slaves are also candidates for promotion in the event of a master failure.